joyeecheung/node/doc/api/errors.md

 Once no more items are left in the queue, the idle loop must be suspended.
 This error indicates that the idle loop has failed to stop.

+### `ERR_NOT_BUILDING_SNAPSHOT`

+An attempt was made to use operations that can only be used when building V8 startup snapshot even though Node.js isn't building one.

 <a id="ERR_NO_CRYPTO"></a>

 ### `ERR_NO_CRYPTO`